collinbrake/computersystems/Computer Systems.md

 - We add four because the next instruction is 4 bytes away from the current

+- How does the program counter know where the next instruction is at?

+  - The program counter (a register) is a dumb device that is there to hold the address of the next instruction
+  - It is up to the rest of the hardware to make sure that nothing but the next instruction is in there

+- All the instructions are in order - why do we need the program counter

+  - how does the hardware know what the address is?
+  - It turns out that most of the time the address of the next instruction is 4 bytes away
+    - What if you branch, or use a function?
+    - Then you will need to jump

+### Instruction Register

+- There is a very special register called the instruction register that holds the next instruction as it comes in from the memory

 ## 2.6 Logical Operators

 - **Logical Instructions** (good tie in)